ItsLaurelNotYanny/SimpleReminder/docs/DYNAMIC_THRESHOLDS_IMPLEMENTATION.md

-# 📋 Changes Summary - Dynamic Threshold Implementation
+# 📋 Dynamic Threshold Implementation Details

+> **Technical documentation for the Dynamic Threshold feature implementation**

 ## 🎯 What Was Added